HarshithaBoppudi/harshithaboppudi_2511750_part4_tableau_dashboard/outputs/chart_selection_justification.md

 - **Design principle applied:** Consistent color usage — Sales and Profit use the same two colors throughout the entire dashboard, so the eye doesn't have to re-learn the legend on every sheet.
 - **Mistake avoided:** Did not truncate the Y-axis at a non-zero baseline, which would visually exaggerate small month-to-month fluctuations and mislead leadership into thinking volatility is larger than it is.

-## 2. Regional Performance View — Filled Map + Bar Chart
+## 2. Regional Performance View — Filled Map

 - **Question answered:** Which regions/states are driving sales and profit, and where is performance lagging?
-- **Why this chart type:** A filled map gives an intuitive geographic read for a geographic field (State), while a supporting bar chart ranks regions precisely — maps are good for "where," bars are better for precise ranking, so both are used together rather than relying on the map alone.
+- **Why this chart type:** A filled map gives an intuitive geographic read for a geographic field (State).
-- **Encoding:** Map: State (geographic role) for location, SUM(Profit) for color (diverging color scale, since profit can be relatively low or high but not negative at state level here); Bar chart: Region on rows, SUM(Sales) length, color = Region for consistency.
+- **Encoding:** Map: State (geographic role) for location, SUM(Profit) for color (diverging color scale, since profit can be relatively low or high but not negative at state level here).
 - **Design principle applied:** Useful filters — Region and State filters let leadership drill from a national view into a single region without rebuilding the chart.
 - **Mistake avoided:** Did not use map color to encode Sales and size to encode Profit simultaneously (a common "double-encoding" mistake) — only one measure is color-coded at a time, keeping the read unambiguous.